tooney92/nodejs-blueprint/README.md

 ## Technologies
 Project is created with:
+* nodejs
-* Lorem version: 12.3
+* expressjs
-* Ipsum version: 2.33
+* mongoDB
-* Ament library version: 999

 ## Npm Packages

+### The npm packages found in this code are grouped below:

+* security:
+    * dotenv:
+    * helmet:
+    * jsonwebtoken:
+    * uuid
+    * cors

+* utilities:
+    * lodash
+    * express
+    * cors

+* logging:
+   * winston
+   * winston-daily-rotate-file
+   * morgan

+## Folder Structure

+Preview the link to the folder structure with this link: https://www.figma.com/file/dARqutlGSUljTwUDETKCGe/folder-struture-medex?node-id=0%3A1

 ## Setup
 To run this project, install it locally using npm:

-## Folder Structure

 ## File Naming Convention